About

 NIPPON TV

 Nippon Television Holdings, Inc. is a media and content company whose core operation is broadcasting.
-At the nucleus of its businesses is subsidiary Nippon Television Network Corporation, Japan’s first commercial television broadcaster that hit the airwaves in 1953.
+At the nucleus of its businesses is the subsidiary Nippon Television Network Corporation, Japan’s first commercial television broadcaster that hit the airwaves in 1953.

-Celebrating its 70th anniversary this year, the country’s leading linear platform enjoys widespread support from viewers, propelling it to win the annual Triple Crown Title for the 11th consecutive year in 2021 by ranking No 1 in individual viewer ratings across all three timeslot categories.
+As the country’s leading linear platform, it enjoys widespread support from viewers, propelling it to win the annual Triple Crown Title for the 11th consecutive year in 2021 by ranking No. 1 in individual viewer ratings across all three time-slot categories.
+Since October 2023, Nippon TV has owned Studio Ghibli as a subsidiary.
+As part of the same group, Nippon TV continues to support Studio Ghibli.

 ROYAL SHAKESPEARE COMPANY (RSC)